Contrast-Security-OSS/adr-runbooks/_runbooks/jndi-injection.md

 ## Exploited

-An "Exploited" outcome means Contrast detected an input coming into an application that is then used to create a JNDI Query with the protocol RMI or LDAP.
+An "Exploited" outcome means Contrast detected a JNDI Query with the protocol RMI or LDAP, which did not match the defined "PROVIDER_URL".

 To verify this is a true positive, review the following attributes of the event for common indicators: